hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 If the instance has an internal firewall, be sure that the above ports are added to it for access.
 TFE also manipulates the firewall after installation, so the recommended practice is to setup the above rules, then disable the firewall while the installer runs, finally reenabling the firewall after the installer finishes.

-In additional to the above ports, if a firewall is used on the instance, the following rules must be installed:
+In addition to the above ports, if a firewall is used on the instance, the following rules must be installed:

-* allow out on weave to 10.32.0.0/12
+* Allow out on weave to 10.32.0.0/12
-* allow in on weave from 10.32.0.0/12
+* Allow in on weave from 10.32.0.0/12

 _(weave is the service that is used for Cluster Internal Overlay Networking)_